MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 #### Content matches for deeper analysis

 Your Azure Log Analytics workspace for Azure Information Protection includes a checkbox for also collecting and storing the data that's identified by the sensitive information types or your custom conditions.
 For example, this can include credit card numbers that are found, as well as social security numbers, passport numbers, and bank account numbers.
 If you do not want to send this additional data, do not select the checkbox **Enable deeper analytics into your senstive data**.
-If you want most users to send this additional data and a subset of users cannot send it, select the checkbox and configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users) in a scoped policy for the subset of users.
+If you want most users to send this additional data and a subset of users cannot send it, select the checkbox and then:

+- For the classic client: Configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users) in a scoped policy for the subset of users.

+- For the unified labeling client: Configure an [advanced setting](./rms-client/lientv2-admin-guide-customizations#disable-sending-information-type-matches-for-a-subset-of-users) in a label policy for the subset of users.

 After collecting the content matches, they are displayed in the reports when you drill down into files from the Activity logs, to display **Activity Details**.
 This information can also be viewed and retrieved with queries.